Guard and archers of Mary, Queen of Scots: Personnel

 James Stewart of Cardonald was the overall captain and commander of the guard, supported by a lieutenant Alexander Stewart and an ensign Robert Stewart.
 Alan Stewart was "fourrier" or quartermaster of the guard, and Aulay McAulay was clerk of the watch.
 Robert Anstruther was captain of the garrison on the island of Inchkeith.
 Andrew Ferrier, a French archer based at Linlithgow, became keeper of Linlithgow Palace.

 The names of 75 guards and archers were recorded in the accounts of the Thirds of Benefices.
 Several received rewards as grants made under the privy seal.
 Captain Jean Belloc alias Delamis, a French archer, appears in the records of the Canongate Kirk Session, for having a child with Jonet Leddell (who claimed they were to be married) and baptising the child by Catholic ceremony in the chapel of Holyroodhouse.
 Charles La Brosse was a witness or "gossip" at the christening, and was both an archer and an embroiderer to the Queen.
 Jonet Leddell said she "held house" with Belloc, suggesting he did not live in a barrack within the palace.

 The guard was entrusted with keeping James Hamilton, 3rd Earl of Arran at Edinburgh Castle in 1562.
 In that year, Mary made a progress to the north.
-Captain Huw Lauder was paid £400 Scots in October to raise a company of 100 musketeers or "hagbutters".
+Captain Huw Lauder, promoted from Corporal, was paid £400 Scots in October to raise a company of 100 musketeers or "hagbutters".
 The accounts mention the straw-filled canvas palliasses used by the soldiers.
 Five palliases were made by Pierre Martin from the poor quality canvas used to wrap Mary's furnishings for transport.

 Nine archers who formed her guard at Aberdeen were paid £100 Scots.
+A servant messenger was paid £10 for bringing £1000 to Aberdeen for the quarterly payment to the guard.
+At Inverness, Mary made her famous remark about the life of a soldier, according to Thomas Randolph, she repented nothing but "that she was not a man to lie all night in the fields, or to walk on the causeway, with a jack and knapscall [helmet], a Glasgow buckler, and broad sword".
+These were presumably arms carried by her foot soldiers and guards.

 Royal guards led by a son of Captain James Stewart in an attempt to blockade or besiege Findlater Castle were ambushed in the night and had to surrender their weapons to John Gordon alias Ogilvie.

 Soon after this event, and before the battle of Corrichie, the royal accounts mention the movement of a sum of money to Aberdeen, £1,213 Scots destined for paying the guard and defraying the Queen's expenses:for thre men and ane boy and ane horse expenssis for careing and convoying owt of Murray to Abirdene in the troublous tyme immediatlie befoir the feild of Correchie, quhilk [which] wes bestowit on the garde and in our soverane ladeis house.

+According to some accounts of the battle, the Earl of Huntly was captured at Corrichie by Andro Rippeth, a member of the Queen's guard.
+The Earl died shortly afterwards.